Mikkomario/Utopia-Flow-Scala/README.txt

         Instant + and - now also support scala duration

+        Instant can now be converted to string using more wide range of DateTimeFormatters by calling method toStringWith(...)

         Added some new String extensions, which are available by importing utopia.flow.util.StringExtensions._

         StringFrom and LinesFrom objects for easier file- and stream reading